chicio/chicio.github.io/_posts/2020-10-19-swift-package-manager-resources.md

 #### Conclusion

 You can find more details about SwiftPM and bundling resources with it in the [official Apple documentation](https://developer.apple.com/documentation/swift_packages/bundling_resources_with_a_swift_package "resources swift swiftpm").
 As you can see Apple is investing a lot of resources in improving its build tools ecosystem and make the life of developers easier.
-Even if I still [hope that Apple will finally fully embrace PWA](/2019/03/03/github-pages-progressive-web-app.html "progressive web apps") (so that a lot of useless shitty apps that can be web apps can disappear :smirk:), it good to see that developers of true useful native apps will enjoy in using these new tools to build their apps :heart_eyes:.
+Even if I still [hope that Apple will finally fully embrace PWA](/2019/03/03/github-pages-progressive-web-app.html "progressive web apps") (so that a lot of useless shitty apps that can be web apps can disappear :smirk:), it's good to see that developers (of true useful native apps :grin:) will enjoy in using these new tools to build their apps :heart_eyes:.